dejanu/az104/README.md

 ---

-* **Azure Resources Groups** - logical collections of virtual machines, storage accounts, virtual networks, web apps, databases, and/or database servers.
-Resource Groups are at their simplest a logical collection of resources, there are a few rules for resource groups:
-  - Resources can only exist in one Resource Groups.
-  - Resource Groups cannot be renamed.
-  - Resource Groups can have resources from many different regions.

-* **Azure Subscriptions** - authenticates and authorizes user to use resources, and a subscription is linked to an Azure account, which in turn is an identity in Azure Active Directory (AD)

 * **Azure Network Watcher** - provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network

 * **Azure Application Gateway** is a web traffic load balancer that enables you to manage traffic to your web applications.